dawehner/dawehner.github.com/_posts/2018-11-26-display-black-white.md

 ## Experience report

-Using it for two days now it seems to have a lot of positive effects:
+Using it for two a couple of months now it seems to have a lot of positive effects:

 * Focusing seems much easier, given that applications distract you less.
 No longer there is a nice red icon on unread notifications.
 * Reading twitter etc. seems just way boring, especially if you don't actually pay attention.